DeaJae/WooCommerce-Computer-Builder/README.md

 -Adding Tags, helpful if you list socket types, useful product info on these.<br>
 -Improve mini-cart updating.
 Not working with AJAX at the moment.
 Decided to push sidebar minicart usage to fix.<br>
 -Removing lots of useless code and tidying up files.<br>
--CSS improvements
+-CSS improvements<br>
--FIXED categories are now able to be set from admin
+-FIXED categories are now able to be set from admin<br>

-To see what it looks like and our process, have a look at our main site article: http://www.littleportitservices.co.uk/our-first-plugin/
+<p>To see what it looks like and our process, have a look at our main site article: http://www.littleportitservices.co.uk/our-first-plugin/